Frequently Asked Questions (FAQs)

-Yes!
-Your information and identity are kept in strict confidence in accordance with Bureau of Labor Statistics Data Integrity Guidelines and with the Confidentiality Information Protection and Statistical Efficiency Act (CIPSEA) of 2002.
+Yes.
+The information you provide will be used for statistical purposes only, and all identifying information for non-governmental establishments will be held in strict confidence in accordance with Bureau of Labor Statistics Data Integrity Guidelines and with the Confidential Information Protection and Statistical Efficiency Act (44 USC Section 3572).

-When reporting data on the survey form, do not include employee names or their social security numbers.
+When reporting data, do not include employee names or Social Security numbers.

-In most States, there is no penalty for not responding.
-Your response is vital to the statistical validity of this occupational wage study.
-We are prepared to assist you in completing the questionnaire.
-The survey is mandatory in the District of Columbia, Georgia, North Carolina, Oklahoma, Vermont, and Wyoming.
+In most states, there is no penalty for not responding, but your response is vital to the statistical validity of this study.

-Why have I been chosen to participate in this survey?
+Why have I been asked to participate in this report?

-A sample of businesses is statistically selected twice a year from a list of all US employers.
-Your business was selected to represent other businesses of similar size in the same area and industry.
-That's why your response is critical.
+Your business was selected to represent other businesses of similar size in the same area and industry, which means your response is critical.

-What establishments are covered?
-We have multiple establishments and work sites, some in other States.
-Which should we report for?
+Which establishment should we report for?
+We have multiple establishments and work sites, some in other states.

 Do NOT include:

 NO!
-When reporting data on the survey form, do not use employee names or their social security number.
+When reporting data, do not include employee names or Social Security numbers.

-When is the form due?
+When is our submission due?
 How much time do I have to complete the report?